cs7641-team4/cs7641project/README.md

 ## **Methods**
 ### **Data Collection:**

-A major part of our midterm progress has been devoted to developing our own custom dataset of research papers from specific conferences.
+A major part of our project has been devoted to developing our own custom dataset of research papers from specific conferences.
 With this effort, we focused on collecting papers specifically from the EMNLP conference.
 We chose EMNLP over other conferences because of the focus on NLP related topics.
 Had we chosen a conference such as ICML which focuses more on a broad variety of ML topics, the separability between topics would become much blurrier and therefore harder to learn.
 With the EMNLP conference, we collected the topics of interest from previous years and reduced the number of classifications down to 11 classes including: Linguistics, Text Generation, Sentiment Analysis, ML for NLP, Q&A, NLP Applications, Social Science, Information Extraction, Speech, Resources and Evaluation, and Negative Samples.
 We provide further detail about the dataset in the Appendix Section.
 Given these classes, we hand labeled datasets of papers from EMNLP 2020 and 2019, choosing 2 labels that best represent a paper’s abstract.
 To collect the papers for both year’s conferences, we developed a scraper that collected data from aclweb.org such as title, abstract, author list, and pdf url.
 To generate the negative samples for our dataset, we utilized the arXiv dataset and collected papers from all topics excluding Information Retrieval, Computational Linguistics, Computers and Society, Social and Information Networks, and General Literature.
 Altogether, our final dataset contained 1450 samples, 700 of which are negative samples.
 Given this dataset, the next step is to generate word embeddings and train our models (supervised and unsupervised).

 ### **Data Preprocessing**
 The dataset's explanatory variable of interest is the given abstract and the response variable is the label indicating the given abstract's class.
 Before featurizing the abstract's text, extensive cleaning is necessary.
 While the type of text cleaning can differ between models, all the techniques will be introduced here and the use cases will be explained in the following sections.
 One method is ensuring that all the text within each abstract only includes alphabetic characters and spaces.
 All punctuation and special characters are removed in order to reduce the complexity of the representation.
 For further reducing the size of the abstracts, stop words such as the, an, our, etc. are removed from each abstract.
 Lemmatization is also used in some cases to reduce words to their root in order to be able to map similar words to the same representation.
 Tagging is also used when it is necessary to only focus on a word's part of speech.
 This technique can be helpful in reducing the size of each abstract's representation.